 The project was a glowing success and soon grew into a B2B solution that the client marketed to similar businesses.
-By leveraging the advantages of blockchain, our team was able to build a product that exceeded the client’s expectations and opened new avenues.
+By leveraging the advantages of blockchain in factoring, our team was able to build a product that exceeded the client’s expectations and opened new avenues.

 Solving your factoring challenges with Unicsoft

 With solid expertise in fintech blockchain development, the Unicsoft team can create various types of software to meet your needs.
 Our business analysts, architects, and developers have hands-on experience implementing blockchain in invoice factoring solutions.
 We know the industry’s challenges and can help you capitalize on your particular strengths and avoid setbacks.

 Here are some of the software development services we can offer:

 - Integrate blockchain tech into your current software